shannonasmith/Home-Lab/Home-Lab-Setup/README.md

 ### 🎯 Objective

-Set up a functional cybersecurity home lab using VMware with Kali Linux and a vulnerable target machine.
+Build a functional cybersecurity home lab using Kali Linux and Metasploitable2 within VMware.

-During setup, the Kali system was unable to reach external repositories, preventing updates and indicating a network misconfiguration.
+During setup, Kali Linux was unable to reach external repositories, preventing updates and indicating a network misconfiguration.

-The goal was to diagnose and resolve the networking issue to establish a stable environment for future security testing.
+The goal was to diagnose and resolve the issue to establish a stable lab environment for future security testing.

-This challenge focused on **virtual networking, troubleshooting methodology, and system validation**.
+This challenge focused on **virtual networking, troubleshooting methodology, and environment validation**.

 ---